2022–23 UEFA Youth League Domestic Champions Path

 The 2022–23 UEFA Youth League Domestic Champions Path began on 12 September and ended on 2 November 2022.
 A total of 32 teams competed in the Domestic Champions Path to decide eight of the 24 places in the knockout phase (play-offs and the round of 16 onwards) of the 2022–23 UEFA Youth League.

 Times listed here by CEST/CET.

 Draw

 The youth domestic champions of the top 32 associations according to their 2022 UEFA country coefficients entered the Domestic Champions Path.
-Should there was a vacancy (associations with no youth domestic competition, as well as youth domestic champions already included in the UEFA Champions League path), it was first filled by the title holders should they have not yet qualified, and then by the youth domestic champions of the next association in the UEFA ranking.
+If there was a vacancy (associations with no youth domestic competition, as well as youth domestic champions already included in the UEFA Champions League path), it was first filled by the title holders if they have not yet qualified, and then by the youth domestic champions of the next association in the UEFA ranking.

 For the Domestic Champions Path, the 32 teams were drawn into two rounds of two-legged home-and-away ties.
 The draw for both the first round and second round was held on 31 August 2022, at the UEFA headquarters in Nyon, Switzerland.
 There were no seedings, but the 32 teams were split into groups defined by sporting and geographical criteria prior to the draw.